Theuniquejimmy/Your_Comics/README.md

-Your Comics!
-The ulimate comic book tool!
+# Your Comics, the ultumate comic book tool!

-# Comic Library & Vault Analyzer

 A powerhouse offline comic book library manager supercharged with modern AI, text-to-speech capabilities, and seamless web scraping.
 This application bridges the gap between a lightweight local file browser and an advanced comic research tool.